 The key is to always double-check the platform’s decimal system, especially when dealing with pipettes.
 A 30-pip stop on a 5-digit broker feed still means 0.0030, not 0.00030.
 Once you’re clear on where the pip sits in the quote, entering stops and limits in pip values becomes second nature.

 Pips can become very complex the more you get into them.
-They have sometimes complicated relationships with other trading terms.
+They sometimes have complicated relationships with other trading terms.

 A basis point equals 1/100th of a percent, or 0.01%.
 For example, if the Federal Reserve raises rates from 5.25% to 5.50%, that’s a 25 bp hike.
 In FOREX terms, that single decision can trigger hundreds of pips of movement as traders reprice currency pairs to reflect the new yield differential.